se-for-sci/se-for-sci.github.io/content/week08/typing.md

 ## Other types

+You can add special features to Python typing that are normally only found in compiled languages.

 ### Final

-You can add special features to Python typing that are normally only found in compiled languages.
-One example of this is `Final`:
+You can specify that a variable is not to be changed:

 ```python
 x: Final = 3